 Award #1: Evan Luthman

 Evan is a member of the Merry Mod Makers 4-H Club.
 During his nine-year tenure in 4-H, Evan has held several officer positions and has competed at the Ohio State Fair five times with his food projects.
 Evan has also taken woodworking and dairy cattle projects and attended 4-H Camp as a camper.
-According to his advisor, Sally Behr, Evan’s leadership and knowledge of 4-H has helped guide other club members in many positive directions.
+According to his advisor, Sally Behr, Evan’s leadership and knowledge of 4-H have helped guide other club members in many positive directions.
 Evan is a super outstanding and pleasant outgoing 4-H member who represents the program well.

 Evan stays just as busy at school as he does 4-H. He is a member of both the cross country and track and field teams at Fort Loramie and has been a band member for six years.
 Evan is involved with Science Olympiad and Bowling Team and takes College Prep classes at Edison State College.
 Outside of school, Evan has been a camp counselor for Camp Dalanda for special needs youth.
 He is active in his faith at St. Michael’s Catholic Church where he participates in youth ministry, Breakfast Club, and the CYO basketball team.
 Evan also helps at the Fort Loramie’s “Santa’s Market” craft shows every year in December.
 When he has time, he works part-time for Luthman Concrete Company.

 Award #2: Morgan Meyer

 Morgan is the Vice President of the Shelby County Junior Fair Board and a member of the Anna Livestock 4-H Club.
-She has been in 4-H for thirteen years and has taken a variety of projects, including market hogs, photography, and food and nutrition.
+She has been in 4-H for thirteen years and has taken on a variety of projects, including market hogs, photography, and food and nutrition.
 Morgan has been on the Junior Fair Board for two years and has been a 4-H Camp Counselor for three years.
 She was also a member of Junior Leaders.
 According to Cassie, she is a valuable asset to 4-H and will be dearly missed when she ages out.
 She is reliable, hardworking, respectful, driven, and creative.